lmiller1990/vue-testing-handbook/src/v3/simulating-user-input.md

 - use `setValue` to set a value of an `<input>` using `v-model`
 - use `await` with `trigger` and `setValue` to `await Vue.nextTick` ane ensure the DOM has updated
 - write tests using the three steps of unit testing
-- mock a method attached to `Vue.prototype` using the `mocks` mounting option
+- mock a method attached to `Vue.prototype` using the `global.mocks` mounting option
 - how to use `flush-promises` to immediately resolve all promises, a useful technique in unit testing

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/FormSubmitter.spec.js).